blockfrost/blockfrost.dev/docs/start-building/webhooks/webhooks-events.md

 Blockfrost Webhooks support various events such as Transaction, Block and Delegation.
 Data for each event are sent in `payload` field of the webhook request's JSON body.

+Each request's body has following fields:

+`id` - Unique identifier of the webhook request.
+Each request, even coming from the same webhook, will have distinct ID.

+`created` - Unix timestamp (in seconds) with a time when our system detected the event.

+`webhook_id` - Identifier of the Webhook, matching ID you see in [Blockfrost Dashboard](https://blockfrost.io/dashboard).

+`type` - Type of the event.

+`payload` - Event data.
+For the exact format of each event's payload see breakdown below.

 ## Transaction

 Transaction event contains array of transactions matching your conditions.
 Every transaction object contains 3 fields: `tx`, `inputs` and `outputs`.